 23 CFR 450.308 specifies the requirements for a MPO to develop a Unified Planning Work Program (UPWP).
-Tasks related to the development and production of the annual program are provided under this element.
 Federal regulations require the MPO, in cooperation with ODOT and the SAMTD, to prepare UPWPs that describe the planning priorities and the tasks, responsibilities, schedules for completion, and products associated with the regional transportation planning activities proposed for the region.